262. Experiencing daily cognitive dissonance? Admit the U.S. is an oligarchy in order to think and act more effectively.

 Joseph Keppler, The Bosses of the Senate (1889)

 Recently my post-breakfast experience included yet another piece of news that created cognitive dissonance.
-This time it was from NPR and read:
+This time it was from a May 2026 NPR article and read:

-There have been literally hundreds of headlines akin to this over the past decade that just seemed, given my background beliefs about human decency, checks and balances, and an imperfect but present rule of law in the United States, to make no sense.
-Here and there I have been pleased to see, as I was when the courts struck down the “Travel Ban” (Executive Order 13769) Trump issued on 1/27/2017, that my country still made some sense.
+These headlines, as well as literally hundreds of similar ones over the past decade, just seem, given my background beliefs about human decency, checks and balances, and imperfect but present rule of law in the United States, to make no sense.
+Here and there I’ve been pleased to see justice prevail like when, on June 29, 2026 the Supreme Court upheld a Mississippi law allowing mail-in ballots to be counted or when, on June 30, 2026, the Supreme Court struck down a 2025 executive order that attempted to deny citizenship to those born on U.S. soil to undocumented parents or temporary visa holders.
 But for the most part I live with ongoing cognitive dissonance.

 Accepting the U.S. is an oligarchy took a while for sure.
-The thought was planted in my mind back in 1992 when I read Aristotle’s discussion of oligarchy in his Politics and made plenty of connections with our government, Peter L.P.
-Simpson expresses thee connections beautifully in his short book Aristotle’s Regime of the Americans which poses as a critique of American culture and politics by Aristotle himself.
+The thought was planted in my mind back in 1992 when I read Aristotle’s discussion of oligarchy in his Politics and made plenty of connections with our government.
+Peter L.P.
+Simpson expresses these connections beautifully in his short book Aristotle’s Regime of the Americans which poses as a critique (offered in both Greek and English) of American culture and politics by Aristotle himself.
 Consider these passages:

 “These then are the chief offices in the regime of the Americans, which, as we said, they call a democracy.
 That it has nevertheless many oligarchic features, with some of these deviating to extreme oligarchy, is clear.
 But they think this to be a noble thing and even a way of preserving the democracy.
 For the regime is democratic in two ways in particular, in the electing of the monarchs and senates and assemblies by all the populace, and also in their way of life.
 For pretty well every American lives as he likes or, as Euripides says, “with a view to what he craves.”
 So, since living as they like requires abundance of resources, they spend their lives in getting money, and they especially admire those who have been successful in business and have invented new devices for everywhere acquiring wealth.
 As even one of their monarchs once said, “the business of America is business.”